 Yes, you can use a computer without the internet.
 Learn fun and productive things to do — even without Wi-Fi.

 We’re so used to constant high-speed internet connections for both work and play that you might find yourself asking, “Can I even use my computer without internet?”
-Of course you can — the internet used to be a luxury, believe it or not.
+Well, of course you can — believe it or not, the internet used to be a luxury.
 But in case you’re blanking on what to do when your Wi-Fi goes down, here are some things to do without an internet connection.

 Clean and organize your computer.